Slashdot

 http://jefferai.org/2013/03/29/distillation/

 When I remember that, and I read this story, I can't understand why people use something that is so sensitive to mistakes.
 It's like giving everybody root on every machine, which is running DOS in real mode.
-Somebody please explain it
+Somebody please explain it to me.

 KDE's problems were not due to Git.
 They were due to a corrupt filesystem, a home-brew mirroring setup, and overworked admins.